octo-woapi/cookbook/README.md

 Every pull request triggers a workflow that checks if the app is correctly built.
 When your pull request is accepted, the CI builds and checks if everything is ok.
-The changes are deployed onto master and available to readers after that.
+The changes are deployed onto gh-pages and available to readers after that.

 ## Contributing